tomasfarias/airflow-dbt-python/README.md

 Add *airflow-dbt-python* to your PyPI packages list.

-Read the [documentation](https://cloud.google.com/composer/docs/composer-2/install-python-dependencies#install-pypi) for more a more detailed GCP Cloud Composer 2 installation breakdown.
+Refer to the [GCP Cloud Composer documentation](https://cloud.google.com/composer/docs/composer-3/install-python-dependencies#install-pypi) on how to do this.

 ## In other managed services